You don't have to pay your student loans if you don't want to (2025 update)

 What are your priorities?

-You’ve got a lot to consider to determine whether you’ll budget around that $400ish monthly payment or figure out how to avoid it.
+You’ve got a lot to consider to determine whether you’ll plan around that $400ish monthly payment or figure out how to avoid it.

 I — you might guess — do what I can to avoid mine, mostly through IDR (though I spent many years before my personal-finance-writer days going the ignore-and-pray route).

-I’ll likely have student loan debt basically forever, save for that pipe dream of a progressive government cancelling all of it for us.
+I’ll likely have student loan debt basically forever, save for that pipe dream of a progressive government cancelling all of it for us.2

 But I will not at any point miss out on traveling, stick with a high-paying job I hate, or opt for PC instead of Mac to accommodate student loan debt.